 And I am guilty of trying to cram more National Park visits than humanly possible into a single day or extended road trip in order to collect as many stamps as possible.

 I know, I know . . . .

-I fully understand backroad trips are singular adventures that should unfold as you go, and of course National Parks are meant to be explored and savored.
 But yes, my compulsion has made me guilty of breaking these travel commandments for the thrill of a fresh rubber stamp.

 I’m working on it . . . .

 So what are these potentially-addictive National Parks Passports and stamps?

 The Passport to Your National Parks program is run by America’s National Parks™, the same non-profit organization that operates bookstores in over 150 National Park visitor centers.
 The program was launched in 1986 to encourage visitation to all of America’s national parks and to allow visitors to keep a permanent visual record of their National Park visits.